xrrocha/dssg/README.md

 `dssg` is a minimalistic site generator imposing no directory structure or complex configuration.

-The mantra here is: _«Just convert my files and get out of the way»_
+The mantra here is _«just convert my files and get out of the way»_

 ## Usage

 `dssg` recursively copies over an input directory onto an output directory, such that:

-- Input files with registered extensions are converted to their target representation in the output directory.
-For example, markdown files  (extension `md`) are converted to HTML (extension `html`)
+- Input files with an unregistered (or no) extension are copied verbatim
-- Input files with an unregistered (or no) extension are copied verbatim to the output directory.
-This includes empty directories
+- Input files with registered extensions are converted to their target representation
-- Conversion commands are executed only when input files have changed more recently that any output file counterparts
+- Conversion occurs only if input files are more recent than their output counterparts
-- Files and directories originally present in the output directory but not in the input directory are deleted by default (unless `--no-delete` is in effect, see below)
+- Orphan files present in the output directory but not in the input directory are deleted

 Thus, if you have the following `input-directory` structure: